ShaunV334/shadygradients-qt/docs/API.md

-# ShaderQt API Reference
+# ShadyGradient-Qt API Reference

-This document details the public API provided by the ShaderQt library for both C++ (Qt Widgets) and QML (Qt Quick).
+This document details the public API provided by the ShadyGradient-Qt library for both C++ (Qt Widgets) and QML (Qt Quick).

 ---